 There’s no secret that the latest tech is bringing lots of change to just about every industry.
 Smartphones are making work possible from anywhere, and with the latest digital security, even medical documents are safe on your server.
-If you’ve been wondering about the benefits or risks of going paperless, we’ve got answers to your top questions.
+If you’ve been wondering about the benefits or risks of transitioning to a paperless practice, we’ve got answers to your top questions.

 The Cost of Change